Crestron/CH5ShellUtilitiesCli/readme.developer.md

 ## Developer

+### config.json

+{
+  "command": "String: This is the command that is used in the terminal.
+Ex: create:project etc", "name": "String: This is the name of the command.
+Same as the command in most cases.", "aliases": "String Array: Represents the possible alias names for the commands like gen:p for generate:page", "usage": "[options]",
+  "description": "String: Provide a description for the command", "options": [
+    {
+      "key": "config",
+      "description": "Config file required to create project", "type": "string",
+      "default": "",
+      "valueIfNotFound": "",
+      "alias": [
+        "--config"
+      ],
+      "allowedValues": [],
+      "allowedAliases": [],
+      "validation": "fileAvailableAtLocation",
+      "question": "CHECK_PROMPT_QUESTIONS.QUESTIONS.CONFIG_FILE",
+      "isSpecialArgument": "Boolean: Indicates special arguments that are not passed parameters like help or verbose or config "
+    },
+    {
+      "key": "projectName",
+      "description": "Set the name of the Project in package.json and project-config.json", "type": "string",
+      "default": "",
+      "valueIfNotFound": "",
+      "alias": [
+        "--projectName"
+      ],
+      "allowedValues": [],
+      "allowedAliases": [],
+      "validation": "validatePackageJsonProjectName",
+      "question": "CHECK_PROMPT_QUESTIONS.QUESTIONS.PROJECT_NAME",
+      "isSpecialArgument": false
+    },
+    {
+      "key": "projectType",
+      "description": "This will add ZRC SDK “ch5-zoom-lib.js” to the template project packages and all required modules to the shell template project", "type": "enum",
+      "default": "",
+      "valueIfNotFound": "",
+      "alias": [
+        "--projectType"
+      ],
+      "allowedValues": [
+        "ZoomRoomControl",
+        "default"
+      ],
+      "allowedAliases": [
+        "ZoomRoomControl",
+        "default"
+      ],
+      "validation": "validateProjectType",
+      "question": "",
+      "isSpecialArgument": false
+    }
+  ],
+  "backupFolder": "./dist/",
+  "additionalHelp": true,
+  "automatedTests": {
+    "enable": true,
+    "enableComponentDeleteAfterTest": true
+  },
+  "allowedEnvironments": [
+    "dev",
+    "prod"
+  ]
+}

 ### Testing Scripts

 Please replace ${USERNAME} with your username on /Users/${USERNAME}/Downloads.
 This path should work for Windows and Mac.